Editorial Policies

 Disclosure and Conflicts of Interest

 Editors should guard the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
-The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his research without the written consent of the author.
+The editor of the Journal will not use unpublished materials disclosed in a submitted manuscript for his/her research without the written consent of the author.
 And also, editors should not be involved in decisions about papers in which they have a conflict of interest.

 Duties of Reviewers